lmickes/pyWitness/manual/source/introduction.rst

 Goals of pyWitness
 ------------------

+   * Place to store all relevant algorithms, fits and methods in a reproducible and documented way
    * Bin and pivot raw data to rates (process raw data)
    * Plot and compare ROC, CAC and RAC curves
    * Calculate pAUC and compute statistial tests